joernio/website/main/content/integrate.md

 layout: "blog"
 url: "integrate"
 ---
-So you have your own DIY code anlaysis tool with a swanky UI, but you also fell in love with Joern?
+So, you have your own DIY code analysis tool with a swanky UI, but you also fell in love with Joern?
 We understand that!

 ## Get Joern
 {{< highlight html >}}
-$ curl -L https://github.com/ShiftLeftSecurity/joern/releases/latest/download/joern-install.sh | sudo bash
+$ curl -L https://github.com/joernio/joern/releases/latest/download/joern-install.sh | sudo bash
 {{< /highlight >}}

-## Start Joern Server
+## Start the Joern Server
 {{< highlight html >}}
 $ joern --server
 {{< /highlight >}}
-Yep, its that esay!
+Yep!
+It's that easy!

-## Integrate queries in your code
+## Integrate queries into your code

-Lets get the python CPG Query Language client library so we can test some integrations with Python.
-Don't worry, we jave a JS integration also for your glorious hipster JS UIs!
+Let's get the Python CPG Query Language client library so we can test some integrations with Python.
+Don't worry.
+We also have a JavaScript integration for your gloriously hipster JS UI!
 {{< highlight html >}}
 $ pip install cpgqls-client
 {{< /highlight >}}